msatyan/MyNodeC/README.md

 # node-gyp build  --debug
 node-gyp build

-# if you prefer rebuild
+# To do rebuild, then
 node-gyp rebuild
 ```